Duct tape has been making rednecks into engineers since its creation in 1943.

 Its acceptance as a popular culture item has led it to be used in a wide variety of applications, from the ordinary, such as sealing duct materials to the, well, unusual, such as making wallets, prom dresses and tuxedos, and even wrapping USC’s “Tommy Trojan” prior to a recent football game.

-We Get the Picture.
-What is Gaffer Tape?
+So What is Gaffer Tape?

 A less common variation of duct tape is gaffer tape, so named from the lighting technicians–called gaffers–who work on motion pictures and in television.